json-schema-org/json-schema-spec/jsonschema-core.md

 existing schemas by uploading a schema with a pre-existing or very similar `$id`.

-Individual JSON Schema vocabularies are liable to also have their own security considerations.
+Individual JSON Schema extensions are liable to also have their own security considerations.
 Consult the respective specifications for more information.

 Schema authors should take care with `$comment` contents, as a malicious